Lithuania is located just above Poland on the Baltic coast.

 What is the most popular name in Lithuania?

-The most popular Lithuanian boy’s name is Matis, which originates from Matthew.
-It means “gift of God”.
+The most popular Lithuanian boy’s name is Matis, which originates from Matthew, meaning “gift of God”.

-The most popular Lithuanian girl’s name, meanwhile, is** Janina**, which has Polish and Italian origins.
-It means “God is gracious”.
+The most popular Lithuanian girl’s name, meanwhile, is Janina, which has Polish and Italian origins, and means “God is gracious”.

 What are common Lithuanian names?

 Along with Kostas and Matis for boys and Janina for girls, here are some of the best Lithuanian baby names and meanings for boys and girls: